gteklee/node-sonar-api/README.md

-# Node.js client for the Sonar-API
+# Node.js client for the Sonar REST API

 ![alt text](https://i.imgur.com/oZIYoDn.png?2 "Sonar Logo")

 (Early release of the package only includes "getAll" requests!
-Plans for later releases will include "get", "create", "delete", and "update" requests to the API.)
+Plans for later releases will include "get", "create", "delete", and "update" requests to the API)

 ## Installation
 Using npm:
 ```sh
 npm install node-sonar-api
 ```

 ## Usage
 Require the package: